theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - When this sprite clicked
 - When backdrop switches to
 - When loudness > ___
-- all Color touching blocks
+- All Color touching blocks
 - Set drag mode
 - Loudness